ramensoftware/windows-11-start-menu-styling-guide/README.md

 Background:=<SolidColorBrush Color="{ThemeResource SystemAccentColor}" Opacity="0.8" />
 ```

-Accent colors have different lightness available, like `SystemAccentColorLight2`
+Accent colors come as part of an accent color palette.
+This means that for any color you pick as your system accent color, 3 additional shades are part of that color's palette.
+For example:
+`SystemAccentColorLight2`

+or
-or `SystemAccentColorDark1`.
+ `SystemAccentColorDark1`.
 The word `Light` or `Dark` is appended at end with
 a number ranging from 1-3.
-Check out [the official Microsoft
+See [the official Microsoft
 docs](https://learn.microsoft.com/en-us/windows/apps/design/style/color#accent-color-palette)
-for all variations.
+for more information.

 ```
 Background:=<SolidColorBrush Color="{ThemeResource SystemAccentColorDark2}" Opacity="0.5" />
 ```

-### Transparent color
+### Clear Transparent Background

-To have a fully transparent background, use the following style:
+To have a fully transparent background:

 ```
+Target: BorderAcrylicBorder
-Background=Transparent
+Style: Background=Transparent
 ```

 ### Acrylic effect as color

-In order to have an acrylic effect (a blurred background) you can use
+In order to use the acrylic effect (a blurred background) you can use the
-`AcrylicBrush`, this comes with `TintOpacity` which defines how much of the
-color needs to be applied.
+`AcrylicBrush`.

 ```
 Background:=<AcrylicBrush TintColor="Black" TintOpacity="0.8" />
 ```

+`TintColor` - required. defines what color to use
+`TintOpacity` - how strong the defined color is
+`TintLuminosityOpacity` - Brightness of acrylic effect
+`BackgroundSource` - what should be considered the background of the acrylic effect.
+Set to "Backdrop" to use the desktop wallpaper
+`Opacity` - how transparent the brush effect itself is.
+If set to less than 1, it blends the Acrylicbrush with clear transparency

-You can also mix Acrylic with a variation of an accent color for a more dynamic
-look that fits current theme.
+You can also set Acrylic to use an accent color for a more dynamic look, that fits current theme.

 ```
 Background:=<AcrylicBrush TintColor="{ThemeResource SystemAccentColorDark2}" TintOpacity="0.3" />